radicalembodiment3/radicalembodiment3.github.io/program.md

 **Workshop: Computational creativity, embodiment, and problem solving** \[<a href="/cceps">full program</a>\]<br/>
 **Location: DIAS Seminar Room, SDU Odense Campus**

-0900-0930 Welcome coffee and registration
+0900-0930 _Welcome coffee and croissant

 0930-1000 Introduction to the workshop